AhmedEl-Gohary/database-engine/README.md

 ### Usage

-**1. Initialization (Optional):**
+**1. Initialization:**

 Call the `init()` method to perform any necessary initialization tasks.

 **2. Create Table:**

 Use the `createTable` method to define a new table.
-Specify the table name, primary key (clustering column) name, and a hashtable (`htblColNameType`) mapping column names to their corresponding data types.
+Specify the table name `strTableName`, primary key `strClusteringKeyColumn` name, and a hashtable `htblColNameType` mapping column names to their corresponding data types.

 ```java
 Hashtable<String, String> colNameType = new Hashtable<>();